 Which cities are GCC in India?

-The main GCC hubs in India are Bengaluru, Hyderabad, Mumbai, Pune, Chennai, and Delhi NCR, with emerging centers in tier-2 cities like Coimbatore, Ahmedabad, and Jaipur.
+Top GCC hubs in India include Bengaluru, Hyderabad, Mumbai, Pune, Chennai, and Delhi NCR, with emerging growth in cities like Ahmedabad, Kochi, and Jaipur.

 Why is GCC coming to India?

-GCCs are coming to India due to the country’s large skilled talent pool, cost-effectiveness, robust digital infrastructure, and supportive government policies, making it an ideal location for innovation and global business operations.
+GCCs are coming to India due to the country’s large rich talent pool, cost-effectiveness, robust digital infrastructure, and supportive government policies, making it an ideal location for innovation and global business operations.

 Why are GCCs important?